Achievable logoAchievable logo

 Rule 147

-Rule 147 allows issuers offering securities intrastate (within one state only) to avoid (federal) registration.
-Federal agencies like the SEC tend to regulate products offered interstate (across state lines).
-If an issuer decided to sell all of their securities in Colorado only (or any other single state), they could avoid SEC registration.
+Rule 147 allows issuers offering securities intrastate (within one state only) to avoid federal registration.
+Federal agencies like the SEC generally regulate offerings made interstate (across state lines).
+If an issuer sells all of its securities only in Colorado (or any other single state), it can avoid SEC registration.

-A few stipulations come with Rule 147.
-First, the issuer must be considered operating “primarily” in one state, plus their headquarters must be within the state where the offering will occur.
-Known as the “80% rule”, a company is considered primarily operating in one state if:
+Rule 147 comes with several requirements.
+The issuer must be operating “primarily” in one state, and its headquarters must be located in the state where the offering occurs.
+Under the “80% rule,” a company is considered primarily operating in one state if:

 • 80% of the issuer’s business revenues collected in that state